VaclavDedik/jboss-seam/examples/readme.txt

 Seam Example Applications
 =========================
-This directory contains the Seam example applications, which have all been tested on the latest release of JBoss 4.2.
-All but a few examples have been tested on Tomcat (running JDK 1.5), and some have been tested on other application servers.
+This directory contains the Seam example applications, which have all been tested on the latest release of JBoss 5.1.
+Several examples are also working on Tomcat with Embedded JBoss(running JDK 1.5).
+Most of the examples have been tested on other application servers (4.2 and 6).
 Consult the readme.txt file in each of the examples to see which additional servers the example supports.

 Below is a list of examples with a brief description.
 The name of the example, refered to later as ${example.name}, is equivalent to the name of the folder